cloudevents/spec/messagecatalog/spec.md

 because they serve different purposes.
 The Schema Registry is a general purpose store for serialization and validation schemas documents for structured data that is useful for describing message and event payloads, but also in all other scenarios where structured data is handled.
-For instance, a data structure may be sent to a system inside of a message but may subsequently be stored inside a data lake without the message envelope.
+For instance, a data structure might be sent to a system inside of a message but might subsequently be stored inside a data lake without the message envelope.
 The Message Catalog is more constrained and focused on message definitions, which covers both payload and metadata of the message.
 In environments where data structures are shared across multiple services and applications, the Schema Registry and the Message Catalog might be managed separately, with Message Catalog entries always referring to data type definitions held in the Schema Registry.
-In simple applications, all data type definitions for payloads may be held inline inside the Message Catalog.
+In simple applications, all data type definitions for payloads MAY be held inline inside the Message Catalog.

 The message definition entries in the catalog contain some fixed metadata information.
 That fixed information MUST uniquely identify the type of message and depends on the particular message information model.
-For example, for CNCF CloudEvents message definitions, the "type" attribute is required as fixed information for each entry.
+For example, for CNCF CloudEvents message definitions, the "type" attribute is REQUIRED as fixed information for each entry.

 - Message definition group: A named collection of message definitions.
 Each